vladleshchuk/digital-skills/README.md

-# Master's Thesis Project: "Digital S-kills"
+# Master's Thesis Project: "Digital Skills"

 **A web platform for managing and taking educational courses on digital skills, developed as part of a master's thesis.**